 There is a layer of loose connective tissue between the breast and pectoral fascia – known as the retromammary space.
 This is a potential space, often used in reconstructive plastic surgery.

-Arterial supply to the medial aspect of the breast is via the internal thoracic artery, a branch of the subclavian artery.
+Arterial supply to the medial aspect of the breast is via the internal thoracic artery (also known as internal mammary artery) – a branch of the subclavian artery.

 The lateral part of the breast receives blood from four vessels: